National Competent Authorities

 Reporting

-Reporting obligations apply to “duty holders”.
+Reporting obligations under the Russia Sanctions Act apply to “duty holders”.
 A duty holder is a reporting entity under the Anti-Money Laundering and Countering Financing of Terrorism Act 2009 and those listed in the Russian Sanctions Regulations 2022 who trade in certain commodities with a total value of $10,000 or more (see reporting guidance for list of the commodities).

-Duty holders must report when they have reasonable grounds to believe that they are in possession or control of sanctioned assets or are providing services to designated persons and when there is a change in the nature or purpose of the business relationship or assets held for a designated person or any suspicious sanctions-related activity.
+Duty holders must report when they have reasonable grounds to believe that they are in possession or control of sanctioned assets or are dealing with services that are designated services or related to a designated person.
+Guidance states that a further report could be required when there is a change in the nature or purpose of the business relationship or assets held or services provided, or any suspicious sanctions-related activity.
 If duty holders are unsure whether to report or not, they may contact the MFAT sanctions team (sanctions@mfat.govt.nz) for guidance.

 When reporting, MFAT encourages duty holders to “provide any information they deem to be relevant in the circumstances.”